Boundary Discontinuity Designs: Theory and Practice: Pooling-Based Methods

 with $N_0(h) = \sum_{i=1}^n \Indicator(-h \leq D_i < 0)$ and $N_1(h) = \sum_{i=1}^n \Indicator(0 \leq D_i \leq h)$.
 This specification can be interpreted as a local-constant polynomial fit on $D_i$; it does not include the score in the fit because under the assumption of local randomization this score is uncorrelated with the outcome.

-For example, \citet[Table III]{black1999better} reported results using specification \eqref{eq: reg-Pooling-DIM}, calling it a ``rough, nonparametric estimate of the value of better schools'' (p.
+\citet[Table III]{black1999better} reported results using specification \eqref{eq: reg-Pooling-DIM}, calling it a ``rough, nonparametric estimate of the value of better schools'' (p.
 590).
-She also augmented the basic specification to include ``segment fixed effects'', that is, binary variables indicating whether an observation is closest to one of several segments partitioning the assignment boundary.
+She also augmented this basic specification to include ``segment fixed effects'', that is, binary variables indicating whether an observation is closest to one of several segments partitioning the assignment boundary.
 To describe this approach formally, we let $\B_{\ell}$, $\ell=1,\ldots,L$, be disjoint segments that partition the assignment boundary, that is, $\B = \sqcup_{1 \leq \ell \leq L} \B_{\ell}$.
-Then, $S_i = \argmin_{1 \leq \ell \leq L} d(\bX_i, \B_{\ell})$ is the boundary-segment allocation random index for each unit $i=1,\ldots, n$, where it is understood that when the $\argmin$ contains more than one element, the smallest item is chosen.
+Then, $S_i = \argmin_{1 \leq \ell \leq L} d(\bX_i, \B_{\ell})$ is the boundary-segment allocation random index for each unit $i=1,\ldots, n$ (when the $\argmin$ contains more than one element, the smallest one is chosen).
 The vector of segment fixed effects for observation $i$ is $\biota_L(S_i) = (\Indicator(S_i = 1), \cdots, \Indicator(S_i = L))$, which collects the $L$ boundary segment binary indicators determined by $i$'s location.
 The difference-in-means specification with segment fixed effects is

-where the intercept is removed due to its perfect collinearity with the boundary-segment fixed effects.
+where the intercept is removed to prevent perfect collinearity.
 Setting $L=1$ reduces $\biota_L(S_i)$ to the common intercept in specification \eqref{eq: reg-Pooling-DIM}.